| Title: | Measuring Association with Recursive Binning |

 Three functions are provided by default, 'binChi' computes the chi-squared statistic by taking the squared difference between observed and expected counts and dividing this by the expected counts. 'binMi' computes the mutual information for each bin using the observed and expected counts.
 Finally, 'binAbsDif' computes the absolute difference between observed and expected counts.
 Each function first computes a value on every bin independently and stores all these values in memory before using the function provided in the optional argument 'agg' to aggregate these values.

-A list with elements 'residuals' and 'stat' reporting the individual statistic values (possibly transformed) and the aggegrated statistic value.
+A list with elements 'residuals', 'stat', and 'nbins' reporting the individual statistic values (possibly transformed), the aggegrated statistic value, and the number of bins in 'bins'

 and expected